 The ‘Hit Squad’ paid two visits to St Margaret’s Hope.
 In addition to the advice and encouragement they offered, their visits – one at the beginning of the project, and one to see the completed garden – concentrated efforts to complete the garden make-over.

-Maintained by a small band of dedicated volunteers (including Lesley Livsey, Trish Spence and Elli Pearson from Hope Cohousing), the garden continues to flourish.
+Maintained by a small band of dedicated volunteers (including Lesley Livsey, Trish Spence and Elli Pearson from Hope Cohousing), the garden continued to flourish.
 Its annual plant sale and cream teas in August is always a popular local event.
 They have a Facebook page which is regularly updated with photos and news.

 People often wonder where the name ‘Marengo’ came from.
 In 1840 an American barquentine – The Marengo – travelling from Newcastle to New Orleans with a cargo of coal and glass was wrecked during a gale, in nearby Widewall Bay.
 The crew was rescued, and the deckhouse was among items salvaged from the wreckage.
 It was put into use as a store for a small shop at this end of St Margaret’s Hope.
 Interestingly, the records note that the ships cats were also saved.
 Perhaps there are still cats of American ancestry roaming around South Ronaldsay (George Esson – For Those in Peril).
 [Thanks to Ingrid and Herbert Mackenzie for this information].